Highland Airways Limited: Demise

 On 12 August 1937 Whitehall formed one large airline called Scottish Airways.
 They linked with LMS Railway, and with David MacBrayne, the Scottish ferry company which established Western Isles Airways as its investment tool.
-They brought Highland Airways and Northern & Scottish Airways into the new airline, sill keeping their identities, enabling Fresson to stay in charge of Highland Airways.
+They brought Highland Airways and Northern & Scottish Airways into the new airline, still keeping their identities, enabling Fresson to stay in charge of Highland Airways.
 On 2 May 1938 a new route was started linking Inverness to Glasgow via Perth.
 In August 1938 Highland Airways did lose its identity, becoming the Northern Division of Scottish Airways, still based in Inverness and with Fresson still in charge.
 Highland Airways ran down its affairs, and in the summer of 1940 it was liquidated.

 On 1 February 1947 the new British European Airways (BEA) took full control of Scottish Airways, and in March 1948, Fresson left the organisation.
 He was resentful at the way BEA had treated him, and he had received no recompense for the takeover of his airline, except that they gave him his old Gipsy Moth G-AAWO.